Handfish/ajel/apps/docs/src/pages/rules/ajel-const-tuples.md

 ## Options

 - `ajelAlias` (default: 'ajel'): Specify the alias for the ajel method.
 This allows you to customize the method name if it differs from the default 'ajel'.
+- `sjelAlias` (default: 'sjel'): Specify the alias for the sjel method.
+This allows you to customize the method name if it differs from the default 'sjel'.

 ## Implementation